gjheij/fmriproc/README.md

 If you have a non-linescanning acquisition (i.e., standard whole-brain-ish data), we'll set the coordinate system to `LPI` for all image.
 This ensures we can use later outputs from fMRIprep on our native data, which will help if you want to combine segmentations from different software packages (affine matrices are always a pain;
 check [here](https://nipy.org/nibabel/coordinate_systems.html) for a good explanation).
-If you have extremely large par/rec files, `dcm2niix` [might fail](https://github.com/rordenlab/dcm2niix/issues/659).
-To work around this, we monitor these error and attempt to re-run the conversion with [call_parrec2nii](https://github.com/gjheij/fmriproc/blob/main/bin/call_parrec2nii), which wraps `parrec2nii` that comes with nibabel.
-Additionally, we also try to read the phase-encoding direction from the PAR-file, but this is practically impossible.
-So there's two ways to automatically populate the `PhaseEncodingDirection` field in your json files:

-1) Accept defaults: `AP` for BOLD and `PA` for FMAP
-2) Set the `export PE_DIR_BOLD=<value>` in the setup file, with one of `AP`, `PA`, `LR`, or `RL`.
-This sets the phase-encoding direction for the BOLD-data.
-This value is automatically switched for accompanying fieldmaps.
-3) use one of the following flags in your call to `master`: `--ap`, `--pa`, `--lr` or `--rl`.
-This again sets the phase-encoding for the BOLD-data, and assumes that the direction is opposite for the fieldmaps.
-4) Manually change the value in your json files after processing (but we don't like manual work now, do we..).

-The pipeline can automatically populate the `IntendedFor`-field in the json files.
-It can do so if one of the following situations holds:

-1) You have a fieldmap for every BOLD acquisition (recommended as it's easiest to deal with)
-2) You have a fieldmap for every two BOLD acquisitions (gets a bit more tricky, but it can mangage)
-3) You have one fieldmap for all BOLD acquisitions

-If this is not the case for you, you'll have to manually fill in the `IntendedFor` field..
-It can also populate the `SliceTiming`-field if you have a 2D acquisition.
-It does so by reading the TR, number of slices, and multiband factor from the PAR-file (so I don't know how this would work for Siemens data).
-It assumes an interleaved acquisition.
-For further details, see the [slicetiming](https://github.com/gjheij/fmriproc/blob/main/fmriproc/image.py#L14)-function.
+PAR/REC-files will be converted with [call_parrec2nii](https://github.com/gjheij/fmriproc/blob/main/bin/call_parrec2nii), which wraps `parrec2nii` that comes with nibabel.
+DCM-files will be converted with `dcm2niix`, which will be installed by the environment.

+> [!NOTE]
+> ### Populating the JSON side-cars
+> Additionally, we also try to read the phase-encoding direction from the PAR/DCM-file, but this is practically impossible.
+> So there's two ways to automatically populate the `PhaseEncodingDirection` field in your json files:
+>
+> #### PhaseEncodingDirection
+> 1) Accept defaults: `AP` for BOLD and `PA` for FMAP
+> 2) Set the `export PE_DIR_BOLD=<value>` in the configuration file, with one of `AP`, `PA`, `LR`, or `RL`.
+> This sets the phase-encoding direction for the BOLD-data.
+> This value is automatically switched for accompanying fieldmaps.
+> 3) use one of the following flags in your call to `master`: `--ap`, `--pa`, `--lr` or `--rl`.
+> This again sets the phase-encoding for the BOLD-data, and assumes that the direction is opposite for the fieldmaps.
+> 4) Manually change the value in your json files after processing (but we don't like manual work now, do we..).
+>
+> #### IntendedFor
+> The pipeline can automatically populate the `IntendedFor`-field in the json files.
+> It can do so if one of the following situations holds:
+>
+> 1) You have a fieldmap for every BOLD acquisition (recommended as it's easiest to deal with)
+> 2) You have a fieldmap for every two BOLD acquisitions (gets a bit more tricky, but it can mangage)
+> 3) You have one fieldmap for all BOLD acquisitions
+>
+> If this is not the case for you (i.e., you have some exotic ordering), you'll have to manually fill in the `IntendedFor` field..
+>
+> #### SliceTiming
+> It can also populate the `SliceTiming`-field if you have a 2D acquisition.
+> It does so by reading the TR, number of slices, and multiband factor from the PAR-file (so I don't know how this would work for Siemens data).
+> It assumes an interleaved acquisition.
+> For further details, see the [slicetiming](https://github.com/gjheij/fmriproc/blob/main/fmriproc/image.py#L14)-function.
+>
+> #### RepetitionTime
+> The repetition time can be derived via several strategies:
+> 1) Manually specified using the `-t <tr>` flag when calling `master -m 02a`
+> 2) a | In case of DCM files, the following strategies will be attempted:
+>     - Parse TR directly from the filename if present (`TR2.9`, `TR=2.9`, `TR_2p9`, `_TR2p9_`).
+This is the most reliable for modern Siemens 3D EPI.
+>     - For 3D acquisitions, trust RepetitionTime `(0018,0080)` from DICOM directly.
+Can be a bit dodgy.
+>     - For 2D Mosaic acquisitions, calculate `TR = NumSlices × SliceMeasurementDuration`.
+>     - For 2D multi-band sequences, apply multi-band correction `(TR / MultiBandFactor)`.
+>    b | In case of PAR files, the TR can be deduced from the timing between volumes.
+You can either select the first interval or the average over the entire run.
+>
+> The headers of the nifti-files will be corrected based on the derived (or specified) TR.

 Next, we can do some basic quality control using MRIqc.
 This internally generates a report for all your BOLD files (and anatomical files should you so desire).
 Because the pipeline does custom processing on the anatomicals, I generally run this with the `--func_only` flag, to only include the functional data.